 President Barack Obama, who reported last week that his family paid 20.5 percent on $790,000 in adjusted gross income, campaigned for legislation that would have levied a minimum 30 percent tax on millionaires.
 The measure, which was defeated yesterday in a procedural vote in the U.S. Senate, would have raised $47 billion over the next decade, according to an estimate by the congressional Joint Committee on Taxation last month.
 The 51-45 Senate vote fell short of the 60 needed for the bill to advance.

 The legislation was dubbed “the Buffett rule” after billionaire investor Warren E. Buffett.
-Buffett, the chairman of Omaha, Nebraska-based Berkshire Hathaway Inc. (A), had complained last year that his 17.7 percent effective tax rate was far lower than the rate his secretary paid in individual income taxes.
+Buffett, the chairman of Omaha, Nebraska-based Berkshire Hathaway Inc. (A:US), had complained last year that his 17.7 percent effective tax rate was far lower than the rate his secretary paid in individual income taxes.

 Even without the bill, taxes on wealthy households could still be raised at year’s end, when Bush-era tax cuts automatically expire.
 The cuts, passed in 2001 and 2003, dropped the marginal tax rates from 36 percent to 33 percent for households making between $195,500 and $383,350, and reduced the marginal rates from 39.6 percent to 35 percent for households reporting more than $383,350 in earnings.